public-transport/gtfs-via-postgres/readme.md

 In the nested `SELECT` query, you can use features like `WHERE`, `ORDER BY` and `LIMIT`.
 Because `psql` passes on the exported data right away, you could stream it into another process.

+### Querying stops by location efficiently

+If you want to find stops by (geo)location, run `gtfs-via-postgres` with `--stops-location-index`.
+This will create a [spatial index](https://postgis.net/workshops/postgis-intro/indexing.html) on `stops.stop_loc`, so that most [PostGIS functions & operators](https://postgis.net/docs/manual-3.2/reference.html#Measurement_Functions) make use of it.

 ## Correctness vs. Speed regarding GTFS Time Values